Canadian Forts

 (1936 - 1964), Bathurst Inlet

 A Hudson's Bay Co. post at the mouth of the Burnside River.
 Also known as Bathurst Inlet Post (HBC records cover 1925 - 1940).
-The former HBC post is now the Bathurst Inlet Lodge (opened in 1969).
+The HBC store relocated to Baychimo (Umingmaktok) in 1964 (closed 1970).
+The former HBC post is now the Bathurst Inlet Lodge (since 1969).

 Western River Post